 (2).
 The exemption for the sale of exported syrup may be taken by any seller within the chain of distribution.

-(A) From the department's internet web site at http://dor.wa.gov;
+(A) From the department's internet web site at dor.wa.gov; or

 (ii) The exemption certificate may be used so long as some portion of the syrup is exported.
 Sellers are under no obligation to verify the amount of syrup to be exported by their buyers providing such certificates.
-Buyers providing exemption certificates for exported syrup agree to become liable for tax and any associated penalties and interest on syrup that is not exported.
+The buyer is liable for tax on syrup that is not exported.

 (iii) Example.
 Company A sells a previously untaxed syrup to Company C. Company C provides the seller with a completed exemption certificate as explained in (b)(i) of this subsection.
 Company C sells the syrup to Company D, who provides Company C with an exemption certificate.
 Company D decides to not export a portion of the purchased syrup.
 Companies A and C can both accept exemption certificates.
 Company D is responsible for paying syrup tax on the syrup not exported.